Logic-Legends/Decision-Making-Frmwk/README.md

 1. Navigate to your project directory in the terminal.
 2. Run the command `npm install nodemailer` to install Nodemailer

+# Database (postgreSQL)
-# Database (postgreSQL)----(Note: this setting is just for Linux based system if you have MAC you should follow this [link](https://syllabus.codeyourfuture.io/db/prep#macos))
+(Note: this setting is just for Linux based system if you have MAC you should follow this [link](https://syllabus.codeyourfuture.io/db/prep#macos))
 # Installation
 1. Run the command `$ sudo apt-get install postgresql postgresql-contrib` for installing postgreSQL
 2. Run the command `$ sudo -u postgres createuser -P --createdb <username>` for creating database user